 To understand this better, I’ve listed some of my favorite online business models.
 Some are more profitable, some are riskier, others need sales calls, and so on.

-This list by no means includes every digital business model ever, rather it has the ones that could be a good fit for you if you’re starting out.
+This list by no means includes every digital business model ever, rather it has some examples that could be a good fit if you’re starting out.

 The agency model takes care of one of the biggest problems consultants and freelancers face — the ability to scale up.
 Fast.

 Most agencies have a lot more to offer in terms of services they offer, which is why clients pick them.
 Instead of co-ordinating 5 different freelancers to each complete their part of the puzzle, agency clients prefer to have one contact that manages the entire project/campaign.

 From advertising, SEO, web development, and much more — the sky’s the limit as long as you have the right people to get the job done.
 A particularly popular business model right now is being a content provider to businesses who want to market themselves on the internet but don’t have the in-house capability.

 The cons with this model are that you can end up spending way too much time and money managing your team instead of growing.
 For agencies without a proper organizational structure, this can be a nightmare.